dfuse-io/docs/content/eosio/public-apis/reference/rest/post-chain-push_transaction.md

 ---
-weight: 1
+weight: 20
+#same weight for all pages in this section to auto-order them A->Z
-pageTitle: POST push_transaction
+pageTitle: POST /v1/chain/push_transaction
+pageTitleIcon: eosio

+sideNav: true
+sideNavTitle: Public APIs
+sideNavLinkRename: POST /chain/push_transaction

+BookToC: true
+release: stable

 ---
 Drop-in replacement for submitting a transaction to the network, but can optionally block the request until the transaction is either in a block or in an irreversible block.